-This cheesy flatbread comes together quickly thanks to an easy pizza dough recipe and tons of cheese.
+Make your own cheesy flatbread with this easy pizza dough recipe and tons of cheese.
 It’s versatile and delicious!

 You all remember Mac and Cheese Mania?
 Welll I’ve teamed up with one of my favorite clients — United Dairy Industry of Michigan* to bring you a similar challenge but this time we’re talking Flatbread!

-Basically, if you have a stand mixer, you let the mixer do most of the work for you on this recipe.
+Basically, if you have a stand mixer, you let the mixer do most of the work for you.
 If you don’t have a stand mixer, you don’t have to worry, because this is completely doable with just your two hands.
-(As a sidenote though…if you link up a flatbread recipe here, you have a chance to win a stand mixer!
-But I’m getting ahead of myself.
-Read on…)

 - 3 tablespoons extra virgin olive oil (plus extra for bowl)

 - 1 tablespoon honey